Skip to main content

 Games Insurers Play: The Appraisal Trap

-How some insurers use procedural objections, umpire selection disputes, and timing delays to undermine the appraisal process — and how policyholders can fight back under California law.
+How insurers use procedural objections, umpire disputes, and delays to undermine appraisal - and the California statutes and cases policyholders can lean on.

-How the insurance claims machine produces outcomes that compound trauma — not through malice, but through a system that wasn
+How the insurance claims machine produces outcomes that compound trauma - not through malice, but through a system that wasn't designed for grief or crisis.

-Hiring an Attorney Just for Your EUO: Limited-Scope Engagement, Costs, and What Happens in the Room
+Hiring an Attorney Just for Your EUO Examination

 Historic homes present unique insurance challenges.
-Learn why standard replacement cost often falls short, how like kind and quality applies to period materials, and what coverage options exist for heritage properties.
+Why standard replacement cost falls short, how like kind and quality applies, and what coverage exists.

-Hoarding and Insurance Coverage: When a Mental Health Condition Meets Your Homeowner Policy
+Hoarding and Insurance Coverage: A Mental Health Question

-Hoarding disorder is a recognized DSM-5 diagnosis, not negligence.
-Learn how hoarding affects insurance coverage, what insurers argue, how to protect your claim, and what California law says about coverage for hoarded properties.
+Hoarding disorder is a DSM-5 diagnosis, not negligence.
+How it affects insurance coverage, what insurers argue, and what California law says about the claim.

-Renovating your home can create serious insurance coverage gaps.
-Learn how the increase in hazard condition, vacancy triggers, contractor liability exposure, and permit issues affect your homeowner policy during construction.
+Renovating your home can create serious coverage gaps: increase in hazard, vacancy triggers, contractor liability exposure, and permit issues during work.

 How a California Homeowner Insurance Claim Actually Works